pnnl/tesp/doc/examples/SGIP1_Example.rst

     - Evaluate the effectiveness of using transactively enabled DERs for reducing peak load.
     - Evaluate the value exchange for residential customers in terms of comfort lost and monetary compensation.
+    - Evaluate the impacts of increasing rooftop solar PV penetration and energy storage on the transactive system performance.
     - Demonstrate the capabilities of TESP to perform transactive system co-simulations.